 The Company provides an Employee Retirement Savings Plan (the "Retirement Plan") under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "Code"), that covers substantially all U.S.-based salaried employees.
 Concurrent with the 2015 acquisition of Hudson IT, the Company expanded employee eligibility under the Retirement Plan to include all U.S.-based W-2 hourly employees.
 Employees may contribute a percentage of eligible compensation to the Retirement Plan, subject to certain limits under the Code.
-For Hudson IT employees enrolled in the Hudson Employee Retirement Savings Plan at the acquisition date, the Company provides a matching contribution of 50% of the first 6% of the participant's contributed pay, subject to vesting based on their combined tenure with Hudson and Mastech.
-For all other employees, the Company did not provide for any matching contributions for the three years ended December 31, 2020.
+For Hudson IT employees enrolled in the Hudson Employee Retirement Savings Plan at the acquisition date, the Company provided a matching contribution of 50% of the first 6% of the participant's contributed pay, subject to vesting based on their combined tenure with Hudson and Mastech.
+For all other employees, the Company did not provide for any matching contributions for the three years ended December 31, 2021.
 Effective January 1, 2020, the Company eliminated the 401(k) match for former Hudson IT employees.
-Mastech's total contributions to the Retirement Plan related to the qualified Hudson IT employees totaled \$0, \$55,000 and \$79,000 for the three years ended December 31, 2020, 2019 and 2018, respectively.
+Mastech's total contributions to the Retirement Plan related to the qualified Hudson IT employees totaled \$0, \$0 and \$55,000 for the three years ended December 31, 2021, 2020 and 2019, respectively.